sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 **B**

 ..
+[BK] Bakalov and Kirillov, Lectures on tensor categories and modular functors,
+         AMS (2001).

+..
 [Ba1994] Kaushik Basu. *The Traveler's Dilemma: Paradoxes of
             Rationality in Game Theory*.
 The American Economic Review (1994): 391-395.